 16 Cool iPad Math Apps (That Your Child Might Actually Love!)

+Did you know that there are over 4000 “maths” iPad apps on the market?
 If you’re a typical iPad owner with kids, it’s almost certain that your children have made it a full time mission to take control of your fragile tablet, firstly by using it at every available opportunity and then by packing it full of wall to wall games.
 If your iPad is drowning under the weight of mindlessly fun physics games or poor quality educational apps, then check out this list of 16 maths iPad apps that are actually both educational and great fun!

-1 Rocket Math – $0.99
+1 Mathmateer – $0.99

-Rocket math appeals to the most basic instinct in kids, which is usually not to learn maths, but is to collect stuff and build stuff.
+This rocket themed math app appeals to the most basic instinct in kids, which is usually not to learn maths, but is to collect stuff and build stuff.
 Of course it covers the essential 4 operations but also covers topics such as telling the time, money, shapes and even square roots.
 Kids get to build a rocket which is powered by a realistic physics engine and launch their rocket into space to answer questions and collect maths objects.
 Designed for kids aged 4-12 years old, there’s plenty of maths (and rocket building) in this app to keep kids usefully occupied for many hours.

 2 ArithmeTick Math Flash Cards – Free